IndexCoop/IIPS/iip-code_of_conduct.md

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the IIP is implemented, not *why* it should be done or *how* it will be done.
 If the IIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 Adopt and make visible a Code of Conduct for the community to abide by.
-The basis for the text is taken from the widely used [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/), but has the sections referring to enforcement removed as Index Coop currently has no leadership structure and should apply the code collaboratively.
+The basis for the text is taken from the widely used [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/), but has sections relating to 'enforcement' removed, as Index Coop currently has no leadership structure and should apply the code collaboratively.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the IIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the IIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the IIP will address the issue!-->